robertdpowell/rp_blog/_explainers/2021-02-07-Product Discovery.md

 Continuous change is necessary because:-

-*  Customer expectations are continuously changing, based on their experience interacting with other products and services.
+*  Customer expectations are continuously changing, based on the experience interacting with other products and services.
-*  Advances in technology can present opportunitites to deliver the product more efficiently of impactfully.
-And if we don't take advantage of these advancements, our competitors might.
+*  Advances in technology can present opportunities to deliver the product more efficiently of impactfully.
+If we don't take advantage of these advancements, our competitors might.
 *  Organisations need to remain compliant with the changing legal and regulatory landscape they exist in.
 *  Our customers tell us we need to change (either directly, or through their actions).